Petter Bjørn Southall

 Lattice Chair in ash with veg-tanned red Tuscan leather.
 A very fine chair built up from laminated slats to create a light, flexible and very strong structure.

-Petter was invited to make a pavilion for the RHS Chelsea Flower Show 2019.
-He designed and made his astonishing steam-bent Wave for garden designer Tom Hoblyn’s Dubai Majlis show garden.
+Petter Southall’s astonishing steam-bent Wave was designed and made for the RHS Chelsea Flower Show 2019 as part of garden designer Tom Hoblyn’s Dubai Majlis show garden.

 Designed and made by Petter Southall in 30-foot-long solid Douglas Fir, as far as we know this is the most radical steam-bent form ever constructed.
 Place it to frame a view or give shelter from the prevailing wind as a place of tranquility, a performance space, a sculptural feature and a beautiful focal point.
 Designer Petter Southall will help to install it successfully in its next incarnation.